-The left-back's participation at the Games had been in doubt because of his new club's reluctance to run the risk of burnout in light of his involvement in Euro 2012Jordi Alba is grateful to Barcelona for allowing him to realise his dream of representing Spain at the Olympics.
+The left back's participation at the Games had been in doubt because of his new club's reluctance to run the risk of burnout in light of his involvement in Euro 2012.Jordi Alba is grateful to Barcelona for allowing him to realize his dream of representing Spain at the Olympics.

 "My dream was always to come [to the Games]," the 23-year-old told reporters after Wednesday's 1-0 warm-up win over Mexico.
 "I had spoken with [coach Luis] Milla about it when I was still at Valencia."